whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-25-can-rabbits-eat-strawberries.md

 # Can Rabbits Eat Strawberry Tops or Leaves?

-If you're wondering whether your rabbit can also eat the **strawberry tops** or even the **strawberry leaves** then the answer is yes. **They can actually eat any part of the plant**, just make sure to clean with streaming water before feeding.
+If you're wondering whether your rabbit can also eat the strawberry tops or even the strawberry leaves then the answer is yes. **They can actually eat any part of the plant**, just make sure to clean with streaming water before feeding.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NaBWS-M39hM" frameborder="0" allowfullscreen></iframe>

 **Conclusion:** bottom line, strawberries are a great occasional treat for your rabbit.
 {: .notice--info}

-Do you feed your rabbit tomatoes?
-Let's us know below.
+Does your rabbit like strawberries?
+Let's us know by leaving a comment.

 ---